Are you dealing with a disrespectful teenager?

 - Where a parent is lax on some days and strict on others, teenagers can use the inconsistency to question the rules

-So it’s important that parents set clear rules and boundaries and apply them consistently.
+So it’s important that parents set clear rules and boundaries and apply them consistently – this is a parenting skill that requires practice to master.

 Whenever possible, discuss these boundaries with your teenager before they’re set.